sentryco/Telemetry/README.md

 # 🔬 Telemetry

-> Bridge to google analytics.
-Because sdks are black boxes
+> Telemetry is an open SDK for google analytics.
+Because closed source sdks are terrible for security

 ### Reasoning
-- 🤖 App intelligence.
-How people are using an app.
-What to improve etc
+- 🤖 GA is a great way to gather real engagement data and measure traction.
+In order to improve it.
-- 🐛 Error and crash reporting.
-Get ahead of bad UX by getting notified if there are bugs
+- 🐛 GA is great for error and crash reporting.
+Get ahead of UX issues by getting notified if there are bugs
-- 🌍 Usage data.
-Which markets are using the app.
-Improve the app for that market etc
+- 🌍 GA is great for measuring which markets that are using your app.

 > **Warning**
 > Currenly using GA3 API which is sunset in July.
 This lib will migrate to GA4 before that